delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 enemy; // notice the position again.
 ```

-Obviously, only from a glance at what `moveLeft` does, we couldn't tell that it _changes the state_ of the message's target object.
+Obviously, from just a glance at what `moveLeft` does, we would be unable to tell that it _changes the state_ of the message's target object.
 How can we fix this?

 Since any function can behave as a method, what we need is a way of **referring to the message's target,** if there is one.
 When used as a method, the target is always stored to the variable **`this`**.